 - Holly Lynch, Citizen Advocate (moderator)

-- Council Member Ydanis Rodriguez, Chair, Transportation Committee
+- New York City Councilman Ydanis Rodriguez, Chair, Transportation Committee

 - Mike Krygier, Deputy CISO for Urban Technology, NYC Cyber Command

-- Sander Dolder, Vice President, Industry Initiatives, NYC Economic Development Corporation
+- Sander Dolder, Vice President, Industry Initiatives, New York City Economic Development Corp.

 Introduction by: Rodney Capel, VP for State Government Affairs, Charter Communications